Cutting (plant): Technique

 Besides placing the cuttings directly into soil, it is also possible to root cuttings in water.
 The water needs to be replaced often, to prevent bacteria buildup and the possibility of root rot.
 It also requires enough oxygen in the water for the same reason.
 A moist atmosphere (use of plastic sheeting) is hence not needed with this technique.

 The environment for softwood and semi-hardwood cuttings is generally kept humid—often attained by placing the cuttings under a plastic sheet or in another confined space where the air can be kept moist—and in partial shade to prevent the cutting from drying out.
 Cuttings in the medium are typically watered with a fine mist to avoid disturbing the plants.
 Following the initial watering, the aim is to keep the soil moist but not wet or waterlogged; the medium is allowed to almost dry out before misting again.

 A rooting hormone may be administered to "encourage" growth and can increase the success rate of plant growth.
 Though not essential, several compounds may be used to promote the formation of roots through the signaling activity of plant hormone auxins.
 Among the commonly used chemicals is indole-3-butyric acid (IBA) used as a powder, liquid solution, or gel.
 This compound is applied either to the cut tip of the cutting or as a foliar spray.
 Rooting hormone can be manufactured naturally, such as soaking the yellow-tipped shoots of a weeping willow tree in water, or by preparing a tea from the bark of a willow tree.
 Shoots or bark do better when soaked for 24 hours prior to using.
-The extract obtained from the crushing of leaves and bulbs of coco-grass (Cyperus rotundus) is used as an excellent rooting of cuttings and seedlings of various plant species.
+The extract obtained from the crushing of leaves and bulbs of coco-grass (Cyperus rotundus) is used as an excellent rooting trigger for cuttings and seedlings of various plant species.
 Honey, though it does not contain any plant hormones, can also aid in rooting success through its natural antiseptic and antifungal properties.
 Cinnamon or an Aspirin tablet in water can also aid the rooting process.